executium/arbitrage-opportunity/README.md

 # What is provided?

 We provide a nodeJS and Javascript version of the script so you can take the package and adjust as you see fit.
-Both scripts require that you have socket.io installed and some other dependencies which we will talk through
+Both scripts rely on the presence of socket.io and some other dependencies which we will talk through

 ## Is there a demo?